zou-zhiyi/HIDF/Readme.md

 # How to use HIDF
 We provide four Jupyter tutorials for researchers, please see in tutorial.

+# Hierarchical_simulating
+The preprocessing step about how to generate hierarchical simulating data can be see in path: "datasets/Hierarchical_simulating". \
+You need download GSE115746 data first, then run two python script: preprocess.py and simulate.py.

 # training_tutorial
 This Jupyter tutorial includes: training HIDF model, saving cell type deconvolution results, storing the cell-spot mapping matrix, and keeping the trained model parameters for interpretability analysis.